jet/equinox/README.md

       cinst eventstore-oss -y # where cinst is an invocation of the Chocolatey Package Installer on Windows
       ```

-	- For OSX, download the `.pkg` from https://eventstore.org/downloads/, click in Finder to launch the installer
+	- For OSX, install with `brew cask install eventstore`

 2. start the local EventStore instance